RikuNakane/YampaConvertTargetProgram/README.md

 This is moving-ball within frame program the ball move at a constant speed within a square connection four points (15,15),(15,-10),(-10,-10),(-10,15).
 A "edge" function is used to reflect on the wall.
 This program causes the error.

 # Ha4Program.hs

 This is moving-ball within frame program the ball move at a constant speed within a square connection four points (15,15),(15,-10),(-10,-10),(-10,15).
 Four "edge" functions are used to reflect on the wall.
-This program don't causes the error.
+This program doesn't cause the error.

 # Ha4Program2.hs